Infineon/mtb-example-btsdk-audio-watch/README.md

 - Device Configurator:
       A GUI tool to create custom pin mappings for your device.
 - Bluetooth Configurator:
-      A GUI tool to create and configure the BLE GATT Database and BR/EDR SDP records for your application.
+      A GUI tool to create and configure the LE GATT Database and BR/EDR SDP records for your application.

 ## Using BSPs (platforms)